Tenda Router Login Guide First Time Setup

 WiFI Password- create a new password for the 5Ghz network also.

 Press the Save button to apply settings.
 You will be disconnected from the network after updating your name and password.
-Connect router again with new name and password for further configurations.
+Connect the router again with a new name and password for further configurations.